Privacy-Preserving Proof of Human Authorship via Zero-Knowledge Process Attestation: System Model and Privacy Requirements

 \begin{itemize} \item \textbf{Author (Prover/Attester):} Generates evidence and ZK proofs.
 The Author controls the Attesting Environment and is potentially adversarial (trust inversion). \item \textbf{Verifier:} Evaluates ZK proofs for human-consistency.
 The Verifier is \emph{honest-but-curious}: it follows the protocol but may attempt to extract information. \item \textbf{Relying Party:} Consumes Attestation Results (accept/reject) without accessing evidence or proofs. \end{itemize}

-The trust-inverted adversary $\mathcal{A}$ has full control over the Attesting Environment (OS, inputs, timing) and may generate arbitrary evidence, but cannot break the computational soundness of the proof system or forge valid SWF chains faster than sequential computation.
+The trust-inverted adversary $\mathcal{A}$ has full control over the Attesting Environment (OS, inputs, timing) and may generate arbitrary evidence, but is assumed unable to break the computational soundness of the proof system (under the $q$-PKE assumption) or forge valid SWF chains faster than sequential computation (under the sequential memory-hardness assumption for Argon2id).

 The evidence structure consists of $n$ checkpoints $C_1, \ldots, C_n$ generated at regular intervals (e.g., every 30 seconds).
 Each checkpoint $C_i$ contains:

 \begin{itemize} \item Public inputs: checkpoint hash $h_i$, SWF chain root $R_i$, previous checkpoint hash $h_{i-1}$, claimed duration $d_i$. \item Private witness: raw behavioral feature vector $\mathbf{f}_i \in \mathbb{R}^m$, SWF intermediate states $\{s_j\}$, content diff hashes, and timestamps $\tau_i$. \end{itemize}